ClinicianCoders/ClinicianCoders/Instructions/Pre-course_instructions_inperson.md

 - Install R studio

-- Download and install a speadsheet programme
+- Download and install a speadsheet program

 - Join Slack (To remove?)